Mental Health Tribunal UK: Forms & How to Apply

 If the decision goes against you: appeals and further applications

-If the Tribunal does not order discharge, there are two distinct routes, and it matters which one applies to your situation:
+If the Tribunal does not order discharge, GOV.UK sets out two distinct routes, and it matters which one applies to your situation:

-- Ask the Tribunal to set aside (cancel) the decision.
-This is available within 28 days of getting the written decision, where there has been a procedural mistake — for example, the patient was not told about the hearing and so did not attend.
+- Ask the Tribunal to set aside (cancel) the decision, using Form P9 under rule 45 of the Tribunal Procedure Rules.
+This must reach the tribunal office no later than 28 days after you were sent the written decision, and is available where there has been a procedural mistake — for example, the patient was not told about the hearing and so did not attend.
 If the decision is set aside, a new hearing may follow.

-- Apply for permission to appeal to the Upper Tribunal, using Form P10.
+- Apply for permission to appeal to the Upper Tribunal.
+This is a two-stage process.
+First, you apply to the First-tier Tribunal itself using Form P10 under rule 46, asking for permission to appeal.
 This route only succeeds on a genuine legal error — for example, the Tribunal applied the wrong law, failed to follow the correct procedure, or reached a decision unsupported by the evidence.
 Disagreeing with the outcome on the facts is not, by itself, a ground of appeal.
+If the First-tier Tribunal refuses permission, you can ask the Upper Tribunal directly, using Form UT3.

 If neither route applies, most patients detained under a civil section can make a fresh application once the next eligibility period opens (see the time-limit table above), allowing the case to be reconsidered as circumstances change.